wnfs-wg/spec/spec/shared-private-data.md

 The temporal share pointer consists of
 - a 32 byte private forest label used to look up the private node to decrypt in the private forest
-- a 32 byte [revision key](/spec/private-wnfs.md#3161-revision-key) to decrypt the private node and its temporal header.
+- a 32 byte [temporal key](/spec/private-wnfs.md#3161-temporal-key) to decrypt the private node and its temporal header.

 ### 3.2.3 Snapshot Share Pointer

-The snapshot share pointer works exactly like the temporal share pointer, except instead of encoding a revision key, it encodes a [content key](/spec/private-wnfs.md#3162-content-key).
+The snapshot share pointer works exactly like the temporal share pointer, except instead of encoding a temporal key, it encodes a [snapshot key](/spec/private-wnfs.md#3162-snapshot-key).

-This content key only gives access to a single revision, in case a user wanted to only share a single revision with someone else.
+This snapshot key only gives access to a single revision, in case a user wanted to only share a single revision with someone else.

 # 4 Share Lookup and Discovery